lammps/lammps/doc/src/pair_coeff.rst

 script, with the exception of the I,J type arguments.
-In each line of the "Pair Coeffs" section of a data file, only a single type I is specified, which sets the coefficients for type I interacting with type I.  This is because the section has exactly N lines, where N = the number of atom types.
+In each line of the "Pair Coeffs" section of a data file, only a single type I is specified, which sets the coefficients for type I interacting with type I.  This is because the section has exactly :math:`N` lines, where :math:`N` is the number of atom types.
 For this reason, the wild-card asterisk should also not be used as part of the I argument.
 Thus in a data file, the line corresponding to the first example above would be listed as

 .. parsed-literal::